Certificate in Filial Play Coaching

 Course objectives and introduction; course and practice requirements.

 Historical development of filial play.
-The different filial play and filial therapy models - pros and cons.
+The different filial play models - pros and cons.

 The differences between coaching mentoring and counselling.
 The seven layers of filial play coaching